kankankankankankan/github-trending/README.md

 ## Go

+* 【2025-02-01】[stonith404 / pocket-id](https://github.com/stonith404/pocket-id) - A simple and easy-to-use OIDC provider that allows users to authenticate with their passkeys to your services.
 * 【2025-01-29】[garethgeorge / backrest](https://github.com/garethgeorge/backrest) - Backrest is a web UI and orchestrator for restic backup.
 * 【2025-01-15】[apache / answer](https://github.com/apache/answer) - A Q&A platform software for teams at any scales.
 Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.
 * 【2025-01-08】[sysadminsmedia / homebox](https://github.com/sysadminsmedia/homebox) - A continuation of HomeBox the inventory and organization system built for the Home User